GObject Subclassing

 Every class of GObject has a globally unique GType and so each subclass must be registered using the GObject.registerClass() function.
 This function takes a dictionary of GObject attributes as the first argument, and a JavaScript class declaration as its second argument.

-Below is an example of a GObject class declaration with GTypeName, Properties and Signals defined.
+Below is an example of a GObject class declaration with a GTypeName, Properties and Signals defined.

 const SubclassExample = GObject.registerClass({